goodguyry/ryandomingue.com/_posts/2015-01-23-multi-tenant-wordpress.md

 In my experience, the <code class="path">wp-content</code> directory isn't necessary in the core WordPress files, so we can safely move it to our site's root.

-One tip you may find useful: Copy <code class="path">wp-content</code> to the <code class="path">/opt/wordpress</code> directory so you've got a spare you use when adding sites in the future.
+One tip you may find useful: Copy <code class="path">wp-content</code> to the <code class="path">/opt/wordpress</code> directory so you've got a spare you can use when adding sites in the future.

-We'll need to make some changes to the main <code class="path">wp-config.php</code> and tenant config files to make sure WordPress can find our <code class="path">wp-content</code> directory, but for now we've got all the files in place.
+We'll need to make some changes to the main <code class="path">wp-config.php</code> and tenant config files to make sure WordPress can find our <code class="path">wp-content</code> directory, but the files are now all in place.

 {% highlight term %}
 ls -l